 - You can feel the quality of the material when you touch this pack and it’s made with the Cyclepond lightweight fabric

-- This pack has two large compartments for you big fly boxes or other gear
+- This pack has two large compartments for your big fly boxes or other gear

-- Inside the two large pockets are seperate interior pockets
+- Inside the two large pockets are separate interior pockets

 - There are 2 side mesh water bottle pockets

 - This pack has a breathable padded air mesh backing